hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 ![Base Layer](https://i.imgur.com/NUZzOuL.png)

-The base layer uses Colemak DH 2020 with shift on the outside left thumb key, space on the inside left thumb key, enter on the inside right thumb key and layer one on the outside right thumb key.
-Backspace is available on top right key.
+The base layer uses Colemak DH 2020 with `shift` on the outside left thumb key, `space` on the inside left thumb key, `enter` on the inside right thumb key and layer one on the outside right thumb key.
+The `backspace` key is available at the top right.

 Homerow modifiers are available on the following keys:

-* Hold A or O for Shift
+* Hold `A` or `O` for `Shift`
-* Hold R or I for Control
+* Hold `R` or `I` for `Control`
-* Hold S or E for Alt
+* Hold `S` or `E` for `Alt`
-* Hold T or N for GUI / Windows
+* Hold `T` or `N` for `GUI` / `Win`

-Note that this layout of modifiers is mirrored in layer two.
+Note that this layout of homerow modifiers is mirrored in layer two.

 ## Layer One: Symbols

 ![Layer 1](https://i.imgur.com/zYAz1a4.png)

 Layer one is influenced by the layout of symbols on UK ISO keyboards.
-Escape and Tab appear on the left hand side and the symbols that appear above 2 to 8 appear across the top row.
-Underscore / minus and plus / equals appear at the right hand side as pairs of separate keys situated above and below each other.
+The `escape` and `tab` keys are on the left hand side and the symbols usually found above `2` to `8` are on the top row.
+The `underscore` / `minus` and `plus` / `equals` are on the right hand side as pairs of separate keys situated above and below each other.

-In the middle there are similar pairs of keys that are usually found to the right of the middle row: tilde / hash, at / quote and colon / semicolon.
-On the bottom right there is the exclamation mark that would have appeared above the number one position if there was space, but which is now placed on the same key as the shifted question mark in the base layer.
-The grave appears at the bottom right as a compromise because there is no room on the top left of any layer for it.
-The pipe / backslash key pair appears on the far left and taking up the rest of the left side there are pairs of braces and brackets.
+In the middle there are similar pairs of keys that are usually found to the right of the middle row: `tilde` / `hash`, `at` / `quote` and `colon` / `semicolon`.
+On the bottom right there is the `exclamation mark` that would have appeared above the number one position if there was space, but which is now placed on the same key as the shifted `question mark` in the base layer.
+The `grave` is on the bottom right as a compromise because there is no room on the top left of any layer for it.
+The `backslash` / `pipe` key pair is on the far left and taking up the rest of the left side there are pairs of braces and brackets.

-Shift and enter keys remain available on the inside left and right thumb keys.
+The `shift` and `enter` keys remain available on the inside left and right thumb keys.
 The outside left thumb key returns to base layer.
 The outside right thumb key goes to layer two and the bottom left key goes to layer three.

 ## Layer Two: Numbers and Navigation